 In December of 2012 I was in a cheerleading accident and fell ten feet head first.
 I was diagnosed with a concussion that lasted two months, and four months later I was diagnosed with POTS.
 POTS is not a rare disorder, however it is rarely diagnosed because of such lack of knowledge and education available on it.
 After six months of countless medical professionals that were unable to find anything wrong with my failing body I was officially diagnosed in August of 2013.
 After being put on a strict treatment regimen involving over ten different medications I was able to be weaned down to around six.
 I still rely heavily off of my medications to function on a daily basis.
 I graduated from high school in May of 2016 after having spent my entire sophomore year in a wheelchair, and the first half being home bound.
 In the summer of 2016 I became EMT certified and I currently work full time as an EMT, alongside being a college student.

-In my free time I continue to advocate for Dysautonomia research, and to date have raised a collective of over $1,500 towards research through the creation of three non-profit projects.
+In my free time I continue to advocate for Dysautonomia research, and to date have raised a collective of over $3,000 towards research through the creation of three non-profit projects.
 As well as raising awareness and research, I have partnered with multiple different organizations geared towards education on Traumatic Brain Injuries (TBI’s) and their prevention.
-When I am not in school or working, I speak across the state of Indiana at high school’s and colleges on behalf of Riley Hospital for Children.
+When I am not working or sleeping (ha!), I speak across the state of Indiana at high school’s and colleges on behalf of Riley Hospital for Children.